How to Get a Contractor License in California

 Last updated: March 1, 2026

 California is the nation's most populous state with one of the most competitive real estate markets, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in California is a structured process overseen by the California Contractors State License Board (CSLB).
+Licensing in California is overseen by the California Contractors State License Board (CSLB).
+The process does not require any pre-license education hours.
+You'll need to pass the California Contractor License Exam (administered by CSLB) with a score of at least 72% on each section.

-California requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+California does not require any pre-license education hours.
 Budget between $500 and $1,200 for the total licensing process, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |